rogerwelin/rogerwelin.github.io/_posts/2018-09-03-golang-concurrency-fundamentals.markdown

 ## Using Channels
-You can think of channels as concurrency safe containers, you associate any type of data type with them (int, string, map, struct and so on).
+You can think of channels as concurrency safe containers, you associate any data type with them (int, string, map, struct and so on).
 Channels are ideal when you want to communicate information between goroutines.
 This is how you declare a channel that will hold string

 {% highlight go %}